 No one has to sell their lots.

-And, you know, it's not necessarily a good thing, but it's not what Alex is describing.
+And I'm not saying that this isn't something that could be taken advantage of and, you know, it's not necessarily a good thing, but it's not what Alex is describing.

 In that clip, Alex cited two completely incorrect numbers because he's just making this shit up.

-The L.A.
-Department of Building and Safety had received 360 requests and approved 70.
+The LA Department of Building and Safety had received 360 requests and approved 70.

-In an effort to make this process move more quickly, Gavin Newsom exempted firebuilding projects, the rebuilding projects from the fire.
+In an effort to make this process move more quickly, Gavin Newsom exempted fire building projects, the rebuilding projects from the fire.

-But it's still taking like 50 days for permits to be approved, which is too long, but it's also not nearly what Alex is saying.
+But it's also not nearly what Alex is saying.

-It sucks, and I'm sure that I don't know what the answer is to make it go more quickly, but I'm confident that it's not just lying about the situation in order to build conspiracy theories to distract the audience from Trump's mishandling of Einstein.
+It sucks, and I'm sure that I don't know what the answer is to make it go more quickly, but I'm confident that it's not just lying about the situation in order to build conspiracy theories to distract the audience from Trump's mishandling of XD.

-But it's nuts.
+But like, it's nuts.

 Those numbers are from nine days before this episode that Alex is recording.